Flynn500/dubious/README.md

 print("Some samples:", area.sample(5))
 ```

-We can also use distribution and uncertaint objects as parameters.
+We can also use distribution and uncertain objects as parameters.

 ```python
 from dubious.distributions import Normal, Beta